gto76/python-cheatsheet/README.md

 ```

 ### Abstract Base Classes
 **Each abstract base class specifies a set of virtual subclasses.
 These classes are then recognized by isinstance() and issubclass() as subclasses of the ABC, although they are really not.
-ABC can also manually decide whether or not a specific class is its virtual subclass.**
+ABC can also manually decide whether or not a specific class is its virtual subclass, usually based on which methods the class has implemented (Collection, Iterable).**

 ```python
 >>> from collections.abc import Sequence, Collection, Iterable